-- B. Financial risk management policies - (a) The Company's activities expose it to a variety of financial risks: market risk (including foreign exchange risk, interest rate risk and price risk), credit risk and liquidity risk.
+B. Financial risk management policies

+- (a) The Company's activities expose it to a variety of financial risks: market risk (including foreign exchange risk, interest rate risk and price risk), credit risk and liquidity risk.
 The Company's overall risk management programme focuses on the unpredictability of financial markets and seeks to minimize potential adverse effects on the Company's financial position and financial performance. - (b) Risk management is carried out by a central treasury department (Company treasury) in accordance with internal plans or policies approved by the Board of Directors.
 Company treasury identifies, evaluates and hedges financial risks in close cooperation with the Company's operating units.
-The Board provides written principles for overall risk management, as well as written policies covering specific areas and matters, such as foreign exchange risk, interest rate risk, credit risk, use of derivative financial instruments and non-derivative financial instruments as well as acquisition and disposal of assets. - C. Significant financial risks and degrees of financial risks - 1.
-Market risk
+The Board provides written principles for overall risk management, as well as written policies covering specific areas and matters, such as foreign exchange risk, interest rate risk, credit risk, use of derivative financial instruments and non-derivative financial instruments as well as acquisition and disposal of assets. - C. Significant financial risks and degrees of financial risks - (a)Market risk i.
+The Company operates internationally and is exposed to foreign exchange risk arising from various currency exposures, primarily with respect to the USD and RMB.
+Foreign exchange risk arises from future commercial transactions, recognized assets and liabilities and net investments in foreign operations.